SoroushEsk/Border-Flow-Imaging/README.md

 4.  **Group Work**: If the project is done in pairs, the report should clearly state the contributions of each group member.

 ---

-This version provides a more polished and structured description of the project and its requirements.